natisha99/9spokes/README.md

 ## Running the Programme

-run the following script in your terminal from the root directory
+Run the following script in your terminal from the root directory

 ```bash
 npm stop